0xGojoArc/PasswordStore-Audit/audit-data/findings.md

 ```

-### [S-#] The `PasswordStore::getPassword` function natspec suggests a parameter that doesn't exist, causing the natspec to be incorrect.
+### [I-1] The `PasswordStore::getPassword` function natspec suggests a parameter that doesn't exist, causing the natspec to be incorrect.

 **Description:** The `PasswordStore::getPassword` function signature is `getPassword()` while the natspec suggests it should be `getPassword(string)`.